On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: Polarized Electron Source, Mott Polarimetry and Expected EDM Limit

 Table~\ref{tab:pol_par} lists the parameters relevant for a polarization measurement.
-For a continuous electron beam polarization measurement where the Mott target in periodically inserted in to intercept a fraction of the beam, the statistical uncertainty of the EDM measurement per fill can be calculated as~\cite{abusaif2019storage}:
+The initial electron beam polarization is measured by inserting the Mott target to intercept half the beam at $t=0$.
+The final electron beam polarization is performed at the end of the storage time at $t=$ SCT.
+For this polarization measurement scheme, the statistical uncertainty of the EDM measurement per fill can be calculated as~\cite{PhysRevD.104.096006, abusaif2019storage}:

-With the numerical values given in Table~\ref{tab:pol_par}, the statistical uncertainty per fill on the EDM measurement is about $4.7 \times 10^{-27}$ $e.\text{cm}$.
-In one year of data taking, the projected statistical limit is about $8.4 \times 10^{-29}$ $e.\text{cm}$ with the expectation that further optimization and improvements will lower this limit.
+With the numerical values given in Table~\ref{tab:pol_par}, the statistical uncertainty per fill on the EDM measurement is about $2.5 \times 10^{-28}$~\ecm{}.
+After five years of data taking, the projected statistical limit is about $5.8 \times 10^{-30}$~\ecm{} with the expectation that further optimization and improvements will lower this limit.